SamraAzizi/opencv/poseEstimation/README.md

 ### 2. `pose_estimation_class.py`

 This file enhances the basic implementation by encapsulating the pose estimation logic within a class called `PoseDetector`.

+- **Features:**
+  - `PoseDetector` class for better code organization and reusability.
+  - Methods to find the pose and the positions of landmarks.
+  - Allows toggling drawing of landmarks and more control over detection parameters.

+### 3. `pose_estimation_main.py`

-` class from the second file and uses it in a streamlined main loop.
+This file further builds on the class-based implementation.
+It imports the `PoseDetector` class from the second file and uses it in a streamlined main loop.

 - **Features:**
   - Reuses the `PoseDetector` class for pose detection.